All Episodes

 And that means making some tough choices, tightening our belts.

-It means making do with the resources we have, and it means charting the course to reform now so that our spending will be more effective in the future.
+And it means charting the course to reform now so that our spending will be more effective in the future.

 So today, I am implementing over a billion dollars in reductions and reforms to programs we simply can't afford in the current economic environment and in our current fiscal state.

-The state cannot continue to subsidize New Jersey transit to the extent that it does.
+For example, said Governor Chris Christie of New Jersey, the state cannot continue to subsidize New Jersey Transit to the extent that it does.

 So I'm cutting that subsidy.

-New Jersey transit will have to improve the efficiency of its operations, revisit its rich union contracts, end the patronage hiring that has typified its past, and may also have to consider service reductions or fare increases, but the system needs to be made more efficient and effective.
+New Jersey Transit will have to improve the efficiency of its operations, revisit its rich union contracts, end the patronage hiring that has typified its past, and may also have to consider service reductions or fare increases.

-This is a folks, this is a slap across the cheek at every union official that has anything to do with four wheels and an engine in the state of New Jersey.
+This is a, folks, this is a slap across the cheek at every union official that has anything to do with four wheels and an engine in the state of New Jersey.

 Unfair.